 Another factor to take into consideration when designing your carpet tile solution is carpet style.
-Below, we’ll elaborate on some main styles: cut pile, loop pile
+Below, we’ll elaborate on some main styles and types of carpet tiles: cut pile, loop pile

 Loop pile carpeting is achieved through looping yarns, to bring about a soft, smooth look and feel.
 In loop pile solutions, higher and lower loops can be combined to play with texture and pattern.

 Cut pile carpets are created by cutting yarn loops to create an upright pile.
 Cut pile carpets bring about a more formal, or luxurious look and often appear darker than loop pile carpets comprised of the same yarn type.